-Overall budgeted FTE increased 5.5 from the previous budget.
-This increase consists of 2.0 FTE in General Fund - Economic and Community Development, a 2.0 FTE increase in the Parks Fund, a 0.5 FTE increase in the Street Fund, and a 1.0 FTE increase in the Library Fund.
-Total FTE increased from 71.5 FTE in the 2019-20 budget to 77 FTE in this budget.
+Overall budgeted FTE increased 1.0 from the previous budget.
+This increase consists of 1.0 FTE in General Fund - Administration, a 1.0 FTE increase in the General Fund - Economic and Community Development, and a 1.0 FTE decrease in the Library Fund.
+Total FTE increased from 77 FTE in the 2020-21 budget to 78 FTE in this budget.

 As the following chart shows, we continue to run a lean organization.
-The City operates with under 4 FTE per 1,000 population which is well below other similar sized organizations in the area.
+The City operates with just over 4 FTE per 1,000 population which is well below other similar sized organizations in the area.
 As personnel costs are the number one cost driver, we are very deliberate with our hiring and seek efficiencies elsewhere whenever possible.